 A former award-winning television journalist, Liz Bryant grew up in a home where manners mattered.
 Her mother, a tri-lingual magazine editor, had her writing thank you notes as soon as she could properly hold a pen.
 Her father, a hotel industry veteran, introduced her to the finer points of travel, service, and dining up and down the east coast.
 And her Texan grandmother made sure she knew how to set a table for a bridge luncheon.

 Liz has a B.S. and M.S. in mass communications from Virginia Commonwealth University.
 In her more than three decades of work in team, leadership, and executive-level positions in the corporate, government, and non-profit sectors, she became known and respected for the examples she set in workplace decorum and professional civility.
 Liz launched her consultancy to share her life's knowledge of best professional etiquette practices to help others gain the confidence to be successful in their professional endeavors.

-Trained and licensed by the Protocol School of Washington®, Liz enjoys working with corporations, colleges and universities, military groups, government agencies, and non-profits to achieve their goals: for the organizations and for the individuals within those organizations.
+Trained and licensed by the Protocol School of Washington®, Liz enjoys working with individuals, corporations, colleges and universities, military groups, government agencies, and non-profits to achieve their goals: for the organizations and for the individuals within those organizations.